-Diabetic embryopathy refers to a spectrum of fetal anomalies that precipitate when the mother has background type I diabetes.
-The fetus may develop many of the fetal conditions associated with maternal diabetes although strictly speaking the the anomalies should only include those that start in ...
+Diabetic embryopathy refers to a spectrum of fetal anomalies that precipitate when the mother has background type I diabetes mellitus.
+The fetus may develop many of the fetal conditions associated with maternal diabetes although strictly speaking the anomalies should only include those that star...

 Diastrophic dysplasia (DTD) is a type of short limb skeletal dysplasia (micromelic dwarfism).
 Adult patients have a stature between 100 and 140 cm.